proveskit/pysquared/docs/contributing-macos.md

-# Development Guide for MacOS
+# Contributing Guide for MacOS

 ## Setup